-Capital assets, which include land, construction in progress, infrastructure, recreation facilities, and equipment, are reported in governmental activities.
+Capital assets, which include land, construction in progress, infrastructure, recreation facilities, and equipment, are reported in the applicable governmental activities or business-type activities column.

 The District defines capital assets as assets with an initial, individual cost of \$5,000 or more and an estimated useful life in excess of two years.
 The valuation basis for all assets is historical cost.